| | | | | |

 Below, we’ll run through a few driving tips to help you get the best out of LMU’s virtual energy tank.

-As stated previously, to help shorten braking distances run with a high regen level.
-This is crucial in maintaining consistent braking performance across a stint.
-However, it will also recharge your car’s battery at the quickest rate, so counteract this by using a high motor map value (but not so much that the battery depletes too quickly).
+As above, run a high regen level to shorten your braking distances.
+That keeps your braking consistent across a stint.
+It also recharges the battery at the quickest rate, so counteract it with a high motor map value – but not so high that the battery empties too soon.

-If your battery reaches 100% charge you will lose the positive braking effects of regeneration, severely affecting your brake balance and potentially leading to a spin, so depleting the battery under acceleration is just as crucial as charging it.
-The key is to balance your regen level with the motor map, using lift and coast techniques and short-shifting to help save fuel too.
-Easy, right?!
+If your battery hits 100% charge you lose the braking help from regeneration, which wrecks your brake balance and can put you in the wall, so emptying the battery under acceleration matters just as much as filling it.
+The trick is balancing regen level against motor map, leaning on lift-and-coast and short-shifting to save a bit of fuel while you’re at it.
+It takes a few stints before it clicks.

 One final tip is to ensure you don’t pit with a flat battery.
 Some Hypercars exclusively use MGU power exiting their pit box, so having zero battery means you can’t pull away from your box.
 Which would be quite embarrassing during a race…